 Solidarity with workers in South Africa

-Millions of workers in South Africa have to get by on extremely low wages and with no social security.
-Our partner on the ground, the Casual Workers Advice Office (CWAO) helps workers employed under precarious conditions.
+Millions of workers in South Africa have to get by on the lowest wages and without social security.
+Our local partner, the Casual Workers Advice Office (CWAO), helps precarious workers.

 Rich country, exploited workers

-South Africa is an industrialised country with a natural resource endowment, productive agricultural sector and huge cultural wealth.
-Yet regular workers do not benefit from this – rather they are often exploited as ‘labour broker workers’.
+South Africa is an industrialised country with mineral resources, productive agriculture and great cultural wealth.
+But ordinary workers do not benefit from this.
+Instead, they are often - and in all sectors - exploited as temporary labourers.

 Demonstration against social inequality in Johannesburg. © REUTERS/Baz Ratner